HDFGroup/vol-daos/README.md

 ## 4. More Information

-Additional information can be found either in the DAOS VOL developer's guide, under _docs/developers_guide.pdf_.
-DAOS installation and usage instructions can also be found on the DAOS website: https://daos-stack.github.io/
+Design documentation for the DAOS VOL can be found under _docs/design_doc.pdf_.

+DAOS installation and usage instructions can be found on the DAOS website: https://daos-stack.github.io/

 [vol-daos-release-svg]: https://img.shields.io/github/release/HDFGroup/vol-daos/all.svg
 [vol-daos-release-link]: https://github.com/HDFGroup/vol-daos/releases